Hunting Strategy

 Challenges of September

-- Warmer temperatures for meat care: If you harvest early in the week, you’ll need to be diligent about cooling the meat quickly.
-We have established protocols for this.
+• Warmer temperatures for meat care: If you harvest early in the week, you’ll need to be diligent about cooling the meat quickly.
+We have a refrigerator trailer at camp for preserving your moose meat.

-- More foliage: Leaves are still on the trees, reducing visibility in some areas.
-However, moose are also more likely to be in open feeding areas.
+• More foliage: Leaves are still on the trees, reducing visibility in some areas.
+During the rut, bulls are apt to be in lock down with cow moose, making them harder to locate.

 October: Either-Sex & Fall Colors